mcrl/korean_benchmarks/README.md

 ```

 ### Contact Information
-If you find something wrong or have question about the dataset, contact snullm@aces.snu.ac.kr.
+If you find something wrong or have a question about the dataset, contact snullm@aces.snu.ac.kr.